mkudija/mkudija.github.io/reading-notes/_md/2019-02-18-The Little Oratory.md

 ## Chapter 8 - Praying the Rosary
 - the Rosary has the virtue of compressing important points of the Faith and the history of salvation into one easily memorized devotion (100)
+- "You are not just aiming at some sort of success at saying prayer together today.
+You are aiming at instilling in your children a lifelong love of prayer."
+(101)
 - "it's when their father leads the prayer that the habit of praying lasts into their adulthood" (101)
 - try not to explain too much, just pray (103)